tzcytpm/pl-comms-web/docs/customisations.md

 **Note**: The project deliberately does not exclude `customisations.json` from Git.
 This is to ensure that in shared projects it's possible to have a common config.
-By default, privateLINE Comms Dev Web does _not_ ship with this file to prevent conflicts.
+By default, PL Comms Web does _not_ ship with this file to prevent conflicts.

 ### Custom components

 Maintainers can use the above system to override components if they wish.
-Maintenance and API surface compatibility are left as a responsibility for the project - the layering in privateLINE Comms Dev Web (including the react-sdk) do not make guarantees that properties/state machines won't change.
+Maintenance and API surface compatibility are left as a responsibility for the project - the layering in PL Comms Web (including the react-sdk) do not make guarantees that properties/state machines won't change.

 ### Component visibility customisation